nocobase/docs/docs/en-US/handbook/ui/fields/field-settings/style.md

 # Set Styles

 ## Introduction
 The field style linkage rules are an important tool to enhance user interaction.
-By dynamically configuring styles, it improves the visual effect of blocks and helps users quickly identify key information.
+By dynamically configuring styles, it improves the visual effect of element and helps users quickly identify key information.
 The main style properties include:

 - `color`
 - `background-color`